 Studied have shown low-dose naltrexone (LDN) to be effective in helping treat a wide variety of medical conditions, including chronic pain, multiple sclerosis, autoimmune diseases, cancer, certain gastrointestinal conditions, AIDS, autism, and more.
 This page highlights various educational resources that explore low-dose naltrexone (LDN) and its many uses.

-Dr. Paolo Mannelli researched LDN and concluded it is effective in decreasing alcohol use after narcotic withdrawal treatment.
-It also improved the effectiveness of the narcotic treatment program itself.
-Additionally, he found that the use of LDN, in conjunction with narcotic withdrawal treatment, reduced tobacco consumption while improving treatment outcomes.
+LDN is effective in decreasing alcohol use after narcotic withdrawal treatment, and may improve the effectiveness of the narcotic treatment program itself.

 Low-dose naltrexone (LDN) has been used to treat a variety of medical illnesses including cancer, certain gastrointestinal conditions, AIDS, autism and more.
 Can LDN also be helpful in treating chronic pain?

-The late Dr. Bernard Bihari discovered and developed the use of LDN in the mid-1980s while practicing internal medicine.
-Dr. Bihari and his colleagues discovered that LDN not only helps people with autoimmune diseases like multiple sclerosis (MS), it also seems to be beneficial as an adjunct treatment for certain types of cancer.
+LDN not only helps people with autoimmune diseases like multiple sclerosis (MS), but it seems to be beneficial as an adjunct treatment for certain types of cancer.